Rewind X

 Time-Bounded Windows

-The sender's selected window defines the guaranteed period during which a rewind can be executed.
-For safety, settlement may finalize shortly after the selected window due to deterministic hold and finality buffers that prevent race conditions and flash-style abuse.
-Once this deterministic boundary is reached, the transfer becomes claimable; the recipient must finalize to receive funds.
-After expiry, the transfer is irreversible; claim only releases funds.
+For safety, a short deterministic buffer exists near the end of the rewind window to reduce race conditions between last-second rewinds and settlement claims.
+Once this deterministic boundary is reached, the transfer becomes available for the recipient to receive.
+After expiry, the transfer is irreversible.
 This bounded approach preserves blockchain's finality guarantee while providing a safety buffer.

 Trust-Minimized Controls